AlyshaJohnson/Battleships/README.md

 - 'Invalid assignment to self in method' needs to occur in order to create a list
 - 2 'Used variable 'value'' which needs to be included as looping through a dictionary which require key, value pairs
 - 4 'Using the global statement' which is required to call and alter global variables

+A major bug that was managed and caught whilst in development was the generation of the ship boards for both player and computer would produce an overwrite of one ship over another, causing there to be one less ship to hit.
+This caused a subsequent bugs as the game would be unfair as the ship_count for either player or computer would never be 0.
+This is especially concerning if both players had only 8 ships placed instead of 9 the game could not end.

+The solution for this was to add a while loop in the place_ships function to count all the ships placed on the board, if this did not equal 9, then the board was refreshed until this condition becam true.

 **Input Validator Testing**